kkomelin/icearrow-extension/README.md

 2. Go to `chrome://extensions/`
 3. Enable `Developer mode`
 4. `Load unpacked`
-5. Pin the extension icon to the toolbar
+5. Pin the extension icon to the browser toolbar